What is Ethanol?

 VA-MD-DC E85 Infrastructure Project

-Virginia Clean Cities and Virginia’s Department of Mines, Minerals and Energy are working with partners to increase public E85 infrastructure in Virginia, Maryland and the District of Columbia through the Department of Energy’s award for alternative fuel infrastructure.
-Other partners include Maryland’s Energy Administration and the Virginia Regional Environmental Management System.
-Grants funds are still available for retail partners interested in making E85 publicly accessible.
+Virginia Clean Cities and Virginia’s Department of Mines, Minerals and Energy worked with partners to increase public E85 infrastructure in Virginia, Maryland and the District of Columbia through the Department of Energy’s award for alternative fuel infrastructure.
+Other partners included Maryland’s Energy Administration and the Virginia Regional Environmental Management System.
+A list of public and restricted access E85 stations in the Va-MD-DC region can be found here.